-If you are a teacher (person who provides direct classroom teaching, classroom-type teaching in a non-classroom setting, or special education teachers), this article will give you details on loan forgiveness programs designed specifically for you!
+If you are a teacher (a person who provides direct classroom teaching, classroom-type teaching in a non-classroom setting, or special education teachers), this article will give you details on loan forgiveness programs designed specifically for you!

 Public Service Loan Forgiveness